 These sourcing methodologies have their own pros and cons, and the choice of which to make depends on an organization’s specific aims, market conditions, and risk tolerance.
 Effective sourcing decisions are significant for maintaining a shock-proof supply chain.

-The Process of Sourcing
+The Seven-Step Sourcing Process

 The process of sourcing encompasses a series of steps and activities aimed at acquiring goods and services to meet an organization’s needs.
 Here is an overview of the key steps involved in the sourcing process: